Board of Director Bios

 I have been advocating for children with unique educational needs and disabilities for over ten years.
 My training started with The Federation for Children with Special Needs.
 I continue my education through Suffolk university, Landmark Outreach programs, Wrightslaw, and SPaN programs.
 I have an affinity toward the law, and I have been very successful advocating for educational needs and placement for children with Dyslexia.
 In my next term as a Member at Large, I am looking forward to assisting the Tech Committee during SPaN, as well as coordinating and registering service at our workshops and conferences.

 Tracey Morgan brings over 20 years professional experience with children and families to her advocacy practice, A Bright IDEA Advocates.
 Former leadership and management positions include Program Director of School Age and Summer Camp programs serving 60-160 children per day, as well as V.P. of AAA Accommodations, Inc..
 Her past experience working in public school therapeutic programs, and Therapeutic Day Schools informs her advocacy practice.
 She holds a B.A. in Human Services with a concentration in crisis intervention.
 She is a passionate supporter of the SPaN network, and a frequent volunteer representative of SPaN at professional events and SPaN IEP clinics.
-Tracey is looking forward to continuing growth of the SPaN network as she seeks her second term as 1st Vice President.
+Tracey is looking forward to continuing growth of the SPaN network as she seeks her first term as President.

 Cynthia Schmarsow, BFA, M Ed in Special Education, 4 years general education and 16 years in special education, IEP clinic volunteer, Special Education Surrogate Parent, educational volunteer for twenty plus years for various agencies and schools, mother of twice exceptional daughter.